8 Signs Your Pool Needs Shocking

 The best time of day to shock pool

-If you shock a pool in the morning or during the day then the ultraviolet sunlight reduces the effectiveness of chlorine and makes it dissipate very quickly before it has a chance to work.
+If you shock a pool in the morning or during the day, ultraviolet sunlight reduces the effectiveness of chlorine and causes it to dissipate very quickly before it has a chance to work.

 The best time of day to shock your pool is in the evening after the sun is down.
 This allows the pool chlorine time to spread out in the water and clean it before daytime temperatures reduce the effectiveness of the shock and dissipate it.

-Shocking the pool in the evening also allows you the opportunity to run the pool pump overnight to help distribute the shock around the pool and this means that the pool will probably be safe to swim after shocking again the following day.
+Shocking the pool in the evening also allows you to run the pool pump overnight to help distribute the shock around the pool.
+This means that the pool will probably be safe to swim after being shocked again the following day.

 My article Can I swim 12 hours after shocking pool explains this in more detail.